-- On the offsite prep screen, assign all units equally across the team members using last year's floor plan. - Do not assign the same surveyor to the rehab and Alzheimer's unit. - If the facility's rehab unit is large, consider assigning two surveyors to cover it. - Consider the location of offsite selected residents and complaint or FRI residents. - Where practical, one surveyor should be assigned to COVID-19 positive residents only.
-Additionally, a different surveyor should be assigned to the COVID-19 suspected residents, or those residents under observation.
-Once the surveyor that is assigned to the COVID-19 unit enters the unit, the surveyor should stay on that unit for the remainder of the day while completing the investigation and tasks specific to that unit. - Keep surveyors on one unit/floor as much as possible.
+- On the offsite prep screen, assign all units equally across the team members using last year's floor plan. - Do not assign the same surveyor to the rehab and Alzheimer's unit. - If the facility's rehab unit is large, consider assigning two surveyors to cover it. - Consider the location of offsite selected residents and complaint or FRI residents. - Keep surveyors on one unit/floor as much as possible.
 Be mindful of the number of residents in each surveyor's workload.
-The expectation is that each surveyor screens all residents in their assigned area and includes about eight residents (may be adjusted depending on team size) in the initial pool. - Assign units according to surveyor specialty, when applicable (e.g., assign a social worker to the dementia care unit). - To attach a copy of the floor plan with assignments in the software, click on the paperclip icon on the far-right side and follow the instructions on the screen.
+The expectation is that each surveyor screens all residents in their assigned area and includes about eight residents (may be adjusted depending on team size) in the initial pool. - Assign units according to surveyor specialty, when applicable (e.g., assign a social worker to the dementia care unit).

+• To attach a copy of the floor plan with assignments in the software, click on the paperclip icon on the far-right side and follow the instructions on the screen.

-Step 8: TC makes mandatory facility task assignments and reviews NHSN data
+Step 8: TC makes mandatory facility task assignments

-- Assign mandatory facility tasks by selecting Investigation | Facility Tasks from the Navigation menu: - Beneficiary Protection Notification Review - Dining Observation (assign all surveyors who are assigned to a dining area or room trays but communicate that one surveyor has primary responsibility)
+- Assign mandatory facility tasks by selecting Investigation | Facility Tasks from the Navigation menu:

+- Beneficiary Notification Review

+- Dining Observation (assign all surveyors who are assigned to a dining area or room trays, select the Primary surveyor, and communicate who has primary responsibility)

-- Infection Control (assign all surveyors but communicate that one surveyor has primary responsibility) - o Kitchen - Medication Administration - Medication Storage - o QAA/QAPI - Resident Council Meeting - Sufficient and Competent Nurse Staffing (assign all surveyors but communicate that one surveyor has primary responsibility) - Review NHSN data which can be accessed directly from this link. (if applicable for a full review of F888) - Find the nursing home in the Excel spreadsheet by using CTRL+F. - On the infection control screen in the notes field (or on the pathway), document the "reported for week ending on" date listed in the report header. - Document the 'Recent Percentage of Staff who are Fully Vaccinated' (do not round).
+- Infection Control (assign all surveyors, select the Primary surveyor, and communicate who has primary responsibility)

+- o Kitchen

+- Medication Administration

+- Medication Storage and Labeling

+- QAPI/QAA Review

+- Resident Council Interview

+- Sufficient and Competent Nurse Staffing (assign all surveyors, select the Primary surveyor, and communicate who has primary responsibility)